Former Japanese Prime Minister Shinzo Abe taken to hospital after apparent shooting, local media reports

 Police arrested a male suspect at the scene on suspicion of attempted murder, NHK said.

+The term heart failure means the heart cannot sufficiently pump blood and supply necessary oxygen to the rest of the body.
+In Japan, officials sometimes use the term to describe situations where victims are no longer alive but before a formal declaration of death has been made.

+It was not immediately clear how serious Abe's injuries were or if he was still displaying vital signs.

-The 67-year-old Abe, Japan's longest-serving prime minister, resigned in September 2020 due to health problems.
+The 67-year-old Abe was Japan's longest-serving prime minister.
+He resigned in September 2020 due to health problems.

+"I have decided to step down from the post of the prime minister," Abe said at the time, adding that he was suffering from a recurrence of the ulcerative colitis that brought an end to his first term in 2007.

+He told reporters at the time that it was "gut wrenching" to leave many of his goals unfinished.
+He spoke of his failure to resolve the issue of Japanese abducted years ago by North Korea, a territorial dispute with Russia and a revision of Japan's war-renouncing constitution.

 This is a developing story.
 It will be updated as more information becomes available.